Brentford F.C. Reserves and Academy: U14

 At the time of the resumption of the Brentford youth system in 1970, an U14 team was created and coached by former player Ken Horne.

 U13

 In May 2016, the U13 team won the Elite Neon Cup in Greece, beating AEK Athens in the final.

+U12

+In December 2024, the U12 team competed at the Truce Tournament in Ypres, Belgium and finished fourth.

 U11

 In June 2014, an U11 team entered the 28-team Holstein Cup (held in Bad Oldesloe, Germany) and finished third in the tournament, behind Hertha 03 Zehlendorf and Borussia Mönchengladbach.
 In late February 2015, Brentford hosted a prestigious England vs Germany U11 tournament, featuring teams from the academies of Arsenal, Liverpool, Manchester United, Tottenham Hotspur, Bayern Munich, Hertha Berlin, Hannover 96 and Schalke 04.
 Brentford won the Silver Group to finish runners-up in the tournament, behind Manchester United.
 The U11s took part in the Mediterranean International Cup in April 2015, going out to Valencia in the last 16.